-This project is a critical piece in the City's long-term plan, because the Hudson Oaks Bridge is the central focal point of the City and it serves as the primary connection point between the north and south portions of the City (separated by IH-20).
+This project is a critical piece in the City's longterm plan, because the Hudson Oaks Bridge is the central focal point of the City and it serves as the primary connection point between the north and south portions of the City (separated by IH-20).
 The expansion of the bridge and intersection at US 180 will provide sufficient capacity to handle the increasing levels of traffic (10% more cars are traveling through this intersection compared to 2016).
-Getting ahead of congestion in the City's primary commercial corridor is vital, since we need visitors to enjoy driving through Hudson Oaks if we want them to come here and shop.
+Getting ahea of congestion in the City's primary commerci corridor is vital, since we need visitors to enjo driving through Hudson Oaks if we want the to come here and shop.

-FY17 FY18 FY19
+FY18 FY19 FY20

 General Capital Projects

-Pavilion & Stage 236,573 - -
+Pavilion & Stage - - -

-Oakey Corridor Phase One 500,297 1,757,113 100,000
+Oakey Corridor Phase One 1,757,113 100,000 -

-Centerpoint Bridge 1,705,000 - -
+Centerpoint Bridge - - -

-Hudson Oaks Fiber 270,921 1,572,651 -
+Hudson Oaks Fiber 1,572,651 - -

-Miscellaneous Engineering & Design - - 50,000
+Miscellaneous Engineering & Design - 50,000 -

 Utility Capital Projects

-Water Tower Painting - 170,620 25,000
+Water Tower Painting 170,620 25,000 -

-Regional Water Feasibility 9,577 75,702 100,000
+Regional Water Feasibility 75,702 100,000 -

-Total 2,722,368 3,576,086 275,000
+Total 3,576,086 275,000 -

-Additionally, the aesthetic improvements tie in to the \$1m in landscaping that was installed in the middle medians of US 180 in 2013, enhancing our brand and creating a sense of place that is essential when competing for new commerical development.
-As a result, this project directly impacts 3 of the 5 Strategic Goals.
+Additionally, the aesthetic improvements tie to the \$1m in landscaping that was installed in the middle medians of US 180 in 2013, enhancing our brand and creating a sense of place that is essential when competing for new commerical development.
+As a result, th project directly impacts 3 of the 5 Strategic Goals.

-The primary budget impact will be related to the maintenance and upkeep of the landscaping elements, which will be contracted out to reduce the demand on existing staff.
+The primary budget impact will be related to the maintenance and upkeep of the landscaping elements, which will be contract out to reduce the demand on existing staff.